Irratzo/Containers/content/singlrty_start.rst

 ============================

 The episodes in this lesson will introduce you to the `Singularity
-<https://sylabs.io/singularity>` container platform and demonstrate
+<https://sylabs.io/singularity>`_ container platform and demonstrate
-how to set up and use Singularity.
+how to use Singularity.

 This material is split into 2 parts: